 One Tuesday afternoon, I’d just finished a swim and a workout at the Rose Bowl Aquatic Center in Pasadena, and decided to head to a cafe in nearby Eagle Rock- a walk up the hill and about a 15-minute bus ride away- to get some work done.
 I checked the Transit app to see if I would make the next bus, and noticed something strange.
 On the schedule, the bus was running every twenty-two-and-a-half minutes, but I could’ve swore that it ran every 20.
 As in, as recently as the past week I was pretty sure it ran every 20 minutes.
 Its a gaslighting-ly subtle change, but a noticeable one.
 If a bus runs every 20 minutes, you can pretty much know when it’ll be there and when it won’t.
 Every 22.5 minutes, and all I was pretty sure of was that I was going to have to wait at the top of the hill.

-Just a few days prior, I had been to a community meeting about a BRT project meant to connect Pasadena to North Hollywood- no, not Hollywood, they’re different- along the nearby freeway corridor.
+Just a few days prior, I had been to a community meeting about a BRT (bus rapid transit) project meant to connect Pasadena to North Hollywood- no, not Hollywood, they’re different- along the nearby freeway corridor.
 Pasadena is separated from the rest of LA by a variety of geographic and demographic walls, such as the Arroyo valley that separates it from Los Angeles’ inner suburbs (like Hollywood) and outer suburbs (like North Hollywood and ‘the valley’).
-As soon as the first bridge opened, cross-town traffic quickly outnumbered demand to downtown Los Angeles, where the streetcars and the old roads went, such that a bigger crossing and an even bigger freeway would soon open.
+As soon as the first bridge opened, cross-town traffic quickly outpaced demand to downtown Los Angeles, where the streetcars and the old roads went, such that a bigger crossing and an even bigger freeway would soon open.

 At least, that was (and still is) my reaction.
 According to the presentation materials from LA Metro, all of the options under consideration will take longer than the current route, although they’ll feature nice stations, bike racks, and buses that look like trains.
 The existing bus runs every 30–45 minutes outside of rush hours, so I went to the meeting to ask a question that was conspicuously absent from all of the slide decks- how often would this expensive new bus run?